Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 == Upgrade Notice ==

 = 2.0 =
-New configuration Wizard will help your easy setup sphinx configuration.
-Enhanced backend interface with more clear layout.
-Added keywords highlight of the_excerpt Wordpress tag.
-Fixed plenty of Bugs.
+This release comes with the revamped UI for the plugin's WordPress wp-admin panel, including new Configuration Wizard to help you install the Sphinx Search Server.
+Besides we've implemented sidebar widgets for displaying top/related and latest search terms and the extended search form, added search term highlighting for search results, and implemented numerous fixes to make this plugin work better and easier to setup.

 == Changelog ==

 = 2.0 =
-* Added configuration wizard: You can automatically install or reinstall Sphinx Search service through web interface
+* Added configuration wizard: you can automatically install or reinstall Sphinx via WordPress wp-admin panel
-* Changed default installation directory - now sphinx installed in default Wordpress upload directory
+* Changed default Sphinx installation directory: now Sphinx is installed to WordPress upload directory
-* Added shebang syntax to sphinx configuration file - it allow to load connection parameters automatically and hide it from the public access
+* Using shebang syntax for Sphinx configuration file - it allows to hide the connection parameters from the public access
-* Changed layout of backend interface
+* UI fixes for WordPress wp-admin panel
-* Changed error handling.
-Hided all system output and instead added human readable error messages.
+* Improved error handling: system output is now hidden and human readable error messages were added
-* Added widget to display Top-n search keywords.
-  If entered search keywords has relevant keywords in log, then display top relevant keywords in Top-n bar.
-* Added widget to display Latest-n search keywords
-* Added widget to display extended search form in sidebar It allow sort search resutls by Relevance or Freshness, search by posts, by comments and by pages, exclude posts, comments or pages from search results.
+* Added a new sidebar widgets for displaying top/related and latest search terms and a widget for the extended search form
-* Added keywords highlight for content of the_excerpt Wordpress tag
+* Added search term highlighting for search results (in WordPress' the_excerpt tag)
 * Added automatic generation of cron files

 = 1.0 =